Raghvender1205/VectorDB/README.md

 ## TODO
 1. Implement more efficient distance calculations.
 2. Use advanced datastructures for fast nearest neighbor searches.
-3. Move from sqlite to other storage.
-4. HNSW algorithm for indexing
-5. Metadata storage for filtering
+3. Metadata storage for filtering